 A: Yes.
 Sometimes the California Legislature or the Industrial Welfare Commission (IWC) has defined the employment relationship in a specific way.
 In such cases, the specific language contained in the IWC wage orders, the Labor Code, or Unemployment Insurance Code will remain in effect.
 Additionally, where a court determines the ABC test cannot apply for a reason other than an express exception, another test, the “Borello test,” will apply.
 For example, if a court were to determine in a particular case that the ABC test is preempted by an applicable federal law, the Borello test would be used.
 Finally, the ABC test may not apply for certain occupations and contracting relationships.

-If you have any further questions regarding whether you have classified workers properly as independent contractors or employees, or other issues involving compensation, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.
+If you have any further questions regarding whether you have classified workers properly as independent contractors or employees, or other issues involving compensation, contact me for a FREE confidential consultation at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net.

-Q: What does the term ” unlawful workplace discrimination” mean in California?
+Q: What is ” unlawful workplace discrimination” in California?

 A: Both federal and California law provide that an employee has the right to be free from unlawful discrimination in the workplace.
 In California, this applies to employers with five or more full-time or part-time employees.
 Unlawful workplace discrimination may be based upon an employee’s: